 Apply teamwork.
 Apply experience.
 Apply skill.
 Apply yourself.
 And together we can change everything.

-- Requires current Basic Life Support certification through the AHA or attainment at the completion of the IU Health PCA education program.
-Other advanced life support certifications may be required per unit/department specialty according to patient care policies.
+- Other advanced life support certifications may be required per unit/department specialty according to patient care policies.

 · Indiana University Health has more than 34,000 team members, including more than 3,600 physicians and 1,200 advanced practice providers, and we're home to the largest nursing network in Indiana with more than 9,000 nursing team members at over 800 sites of care.